saas786/obsidian-notes-1/HECO/Hydrogen and Seal Oil System.md

 Emergency Mode:
 -	If seal oil pressure drops to 5psi greater than generator gas pressure
+	-	DC seal oil pump starts
+	-	Main regulator maintains 12psi over gas pressure
+	-	Short term - no other backup if DC trips or fails

+When must system be in operation:
+-	prior to placing the turbine on turning gear
+-	prior to any gases being admitted into the generator enclosure

+Alarms:
+-	defoaming tank high level alarm
+-	drain regulator H2 side low level alarm
+-	seal oil low pressure alarm - 5 psid
+-	emergency seal oil pump starts with seal oil pressure drops to 5psi over gas pressure
+-	seal oil pump off - when seal oil pump discharge drops to 5psig

 ---

 >1.
 The major limit to generator capability is the ability of the design to cool which material?

+copper

 >2.
 What are the advantages of hydrogen over air with respect to generator cooling?

+-	high thermal conductivity and heat transfer coefficients
+-	pure -> free of dirt and moisture
+	-	increases life of insulation of stator winding
+-	reduced windage noise

 >3.
 Cooling active conductors internally has allowed for an increase in the capacities of generators.
 True \ False

+true

 >4.
 Liquid has better heat transfer characteristics as compared with gas.
 True \ False

+false

 >5.
 An explosion could occur if hydrogen is mixed with ________ .

+oxygen

 >6.
 The pumps that maintain stator cooling water circulation may be started ________ .
 >a. automatically.
 >b. manually.
 >c. both of the above.

+both of the above

 >7.
 The pressure of oil maintained on the seal at all times must be higher than hydrogen pressure to provide adequate sealing.
 True \ False

+true

 >8.
 Oil will absorb moisture and gas.
 True \ False

+true

 >9.
 How does absorption of moisture and gas affect the hydrogen system?

+lowers the purity of the hydrogen system

 >10.
 What system provides seal oil backup?